Debian/britney2/doc/migrations-simplified.md

 For the first case, a common example would be a new RC bug.
 When the package if first uploaded, no body filed an RC bug yet so britney may flag it as "passing" the RC bug policy.
 Then before it migrates, someone files an RC bug.
-Once britney becomes aware of this, she will change the verdict from pass to a permanent failure.
+Once britney becomes aware of this, it will change the verdict from pass to a permanent failure.
 If the bug is closed without an upload, downgraded or it is determined that the bug is not a regression compared to the target suite, britney will update the